 Test How Fast Your WordPress Website Is Right Now

-Before working on your website, conducting speed tests are essential to record your performance and what to improve.
+Before working on your website, conducting speed tests is essential to record your performance and what to improve.
 GTmetrix and Pingdom are some of the most popular freemium speed test tools available.

 Core web vitals are the main metrics to optimize your speed test results.
 The core web vitals metrics include:

 - Largest Contentful Paint (LCP) – checks the page loading time, especially how fast the web page renders its most significant elements.
 Aim to score 2.5 seconds or less to provide a good user experience.

 - First Input Delay (FID) – calculates the page interactivity, mainly the response time from the first user interaction to the web browser’s response.
 The ideal score for FID is 100 milliseconds or less.

 - Cumulative Layout Shift (CLS) – measures the page’s visual experience and stability by calculating the total amount of unexpected layout shifts.
 Aim to have a CLS score of 0.1 or less.

 Hostinger has a PageSpeed test feature on its hPanel to simplify the process of optimizing your loading time.
 The feature also includes suggestions on how to improve your site speed.
 Here are the steps to test your WordPress website using Hostinger:

 - Head to the PageSpeed button under Performance section on the hPanel.

 - Choose either Desktop or Mobile for the device type and click Analyze.

 - The Results page will show the core web vitals metrics and speed index, time to interactive, and total blocking time.
 Click on each item under the Details section to see suggestions on what to improve.